 - The last track of Paul Simon's Graceland is a song entitled "All Around the World, or The Myth of Fingerprints".

-- Simon & Garfunkel did a song called "A Simple Desultory Philippic (or How I Was Robert McNamara'd Into Submission)".
+- Music/ Simon & Garfunkel did a song called "A Simple Desultory Philippic (or How I Was Robert McNamara'd Into Submission)".

 - Chiodos has The Undertaker's Thirst for Revenge is Unquenchable (The Final Battle).
 Interestingly, it's almost exclusively referred to by its Long Title.

 - The Dandy Warhols' Odditorium or Warlords of Mars.

 - Captain Beefheart's Shiny Beast (Bat Chain Puller): In this case, the two titles are somewhat justified because much of the album consisted of reworked songs from a never released Frank Zappa-produced album that would have been called just Bat Chain Puller.

 - The soundtrack to Those Magnificent Men in Their Flying Machines has a cut titled "The Dance of the Intrepid Airmen, or: 55 Years Before the Beatles."

 - Love's Forever Changes album includes a song called "Maybe the People Would Be the Times or Between Clark and Hilldale".